cloak-labs/wp-block-parser/README.md

 $blockParser->registerBlockTransformer(MyCustomACFBlockTransformer::class);
 ```

-If in the above example you want to add a transformer for some custom block type, you just specify a custom value for the static $type property, and then extend the BlockParser class and override the `determineBlockType()` method to add your logic for determining when a block is of your custom type -- example:
+If in the above example you want to add a transformer for some custom block type, you just specify a custom value for the static `$type` property, and then extend the `BlockParser` class and override the `determineBlockType()` method to add your logic for determining when a block is of your custom type; for example:

 ```php
 class MyCustomBlockParser extends BlockParser